risingwavelabs/risingwave-docs-legacy/docs/transform/subscription.md

     If the subscription has a large number of values and the fetch operation is set to retrieve many rows, the fetch operation might exceed the specified `timeout`.
 In this case, it will return all values currently fetched during the timeout process.

+    If `timeout` is not set for the case of large data sets, it is equivalent to `timeout = u64::MAX`.

 2. No new data:

     - Previously fetched rows: If you have already fetched more than one row, the fetch statement will not block.
 It will return all the values that have been fetched so far.

     - No values available: If no values are currently available, the fetch operation will block until new data becomes available or until the specified timeout is exceeded.

+    If `timeout` is not set for the case of no new data, it is equivalent to `timeout = 0`.

 #### Order of the fetched data